Skip to content

 Peer Advising

-Interested in hearing about study abroad from the perspective of a Morehouse student?
-Our ambassadors have a myriad of study abroad experiences from faculty-led trips to full semesters abroad.
-Schedule today to learn more.
+Interested in learning about study abroad from the perspective of a Morehouse student?
+Our ambassadors have a diverse range of study abroad experience from faculty-led trips to full semesters abroad.
+Swing by Leadership, 440 for more information.